thedmi/capsule/README.md

 ## Motivation

-Writing thread-safe code is hard. .NET offers a lot of powerful synchronization primitives and helper classes, but using them in complex problem domains leads to a lot of boilerplate, lower readability, reduced testability and consequently a higher risk for bugs.
+Writing thread-safe code is hard. .NET offers a lot of powerful synchronization primitives and helper classes, but using them in complex problem domains often leads to a lot of boilerplate, lower readability, reduced testability and consequently a higher risk for bugs.

 Capsule aims to improve the situation through the following approaches: